-- Students have a right to be notified of their ability to access campus counseling. - Students and employees have a right to be notified of on- and off-campus supportive resources - All parties involved in sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - Reporting parties have the right to seek orders of protection, "no contact" orders, restraining orders, or similar lawful orders issues by criminal, civil, or tribal courts, and may seek the help of the Vice President, Student Success' Office in requesting and/or enforcing.
+- Students have a right to be notified of their ability to access campus counseling. - Students and employees have a right to be notified of on- and off-campus supportive resources. - All parties involved in sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - Reporting parties have the right to seek orders of protection, "no contact" orders, restraining orders, or similar lawful orders issues by criminal, civil, or tribal courts, and may seek the help of the Dean of Student Success office in requesting and/or enforcing.